 Produces impressive quality prints due to unique dye transfer method.
 No complaints about color distortion, compared to competing brands.
-Compact and lightweight at only 8.4 ounces.
+Compact and lightweight.
 Uses Bluetooth to print several feet away from your iPhone.
 Also connects through WiFi, and can even print on an airplane.
 Loved for how easy it is to use.
 Comes in a variety of colors.

 Difficult to find refill cartridges online, but consumers were able to order them from local photo shops.